-Immanuel Kant, a prominent German philosopher, presented the gaseous hypothesis of Kant to explain the formation of celestial bodies.
+The Gaseous Hypothesis, also known as the Nebular Hypothesis, was proposed by the German philosopher Immanuel Kant in 1755.
+This theory attempts to explain the origin and evolution of the solar system.
+Though it was later modified by Laplace, Kant’s version remains foundational in understanding early planetary formation theories.
 This hypothesis was first introduced in his book “Universal Natural History and Theory of the Heavens” in 1755.
 In this article, we will explore the gaseous hypothesis of Kant and its significance.

 Table of Contents